Ticketfly-UI/ember-css-composer/README.md

 Javascript/Handlebars and moves it into a CSS-like configuration file.
 There are two things this might be good for:

-1. If you a developer of an addon that exposes components and you want the consumers of your addon to easily override the different class names for the various states of your components (rather than exposing configuration options on the component itself)
+1. If you are developer of an addon that exposes components and you want the consumers of your addon to easily override the different class names for the various states of your components (rather than exposing configuration options on the component itself)